umbraco/UmbracoDocs/Fundamentals/Setup/Server-Setup/runtime-modes.md

 - `Umbraco:CMS:ModelsBuilder:ModelsMode` is set to `Nothing`.

 :::note
-To compile your views at build/publish time, remove the `RazorCompileOnBuild` and `RazorCompileOnPublish` properties from your project file (see Development mode).
-If you don't, Umbraco can't find the templates and will return 404 (Page Not Found) responses.
+To compile your views at build/publish time, remove the `<RazorCompileOnBuild>` and `<RazorCompileOnPublish>` properties from your project file (see the [Development mode](#development-mode) section).
+If you don't, Umbraco can't find the templates and will return 404 (Page Not Found) errors.
 :::

 The recommended approach to enable `Production` mode is to update the `appsettings.Production.json` file (or create one) with the following settings: